Key Differences Between Monkeys and Apes

 It’s a common belief that there is no difference between a monkey and an ape other than a few physical variations.
 In fact, these two terms have been used interchangeably for much of the history.
 While both monkeys and apes come under the same classification (primate) in reality, these are two different kinds of animals with distinct characteristics and traits.
 Once you begin learning about them in detail, you’ll come to know they are, in reality, quite different from each other.
 But, before looking at differences, it’s important to know that both monkeys and apes are primates.
 So, who are the primates and what are the key differences between a monkey and an ape?

-Primates are mammals with forward-facing eyes and very flexible arms, legs, and fingers.
-They have the ability to grasp with their hands, enabling them to move easily from branch to branch.
+Primates are mammals with characteristics that include forward-facing eyes, highly flexible limbs, a large brain and a shortened snout.
+They also have firm grasping hands that enable them to move easily from branch to branch.
 Primates range in size from the pygmy mouse lemur to the gorilla, weighing over 400 pounds.
-Most live in the tropics and depend on the forest for their survival.
+About 90% of primates live in tropical regions and are dependent on forests for their survival.

 The Wisconsin National Primate Research Center offers a group of fact sheets as a starting point to find information on different species of primates.

 There are more than 300 species of primates on Earth divided into two suborders: